IronWifi/docs/configuration-guides/ruckus_cloud.md

 - **Integration Key -** *copy and save this key somewhere safe, you will need it*
 - **Walled Garden List -** 107.178.250.42

-You will also need the following domains if you want to make use of social login.
+You will also need to include the following domains in the walled garden list  if you want to make use of social login.

 **Facebook:**
 - *.facebook.com